iip-ecosphere/platform/platform/examples/examples.python/README.md

-# IIP-Ecosphere platform examples: Asynchronous Python
+# oktoflow platform examples: Asynchronous Python

 Demonstrates a simple application-specific (asynchronous) Python service in a simple service chain.
 If compile errors show up, e.g., in Eclipse, this means that the generated code is not yet in place.
 Run the instantiation/connector generation as described below (generated classes are intentionally not in github, generated example components are intentionally not deployed to Maven).